-Wood Festival is mere weeks away, so what better opportunity to catch up with one of the founders?
-I asked Robin what inspired him to create this fabulous boutique festival, and why being sustainable is so very important to him.
+Wood Festival is mere weeks away, sale so what better opportunity to catch up with one of the founders?
+I asked Robin what inspired him to create this fabulous boutique festival, check and why being sustainable is so very important to him.

 What initially inspired you to start Wood Festival and what were your goals in putting it together?